Committee on Curricula (CoC) Guidelines

 - List of all required subjects, prerequisite subjects, and restricted electives;

-- Several subject "roadmaps" that demonstrate how students from a range of different major programs and at different entry points can complete the minor program.
+- At least two4 subject "roadmaps" that demonstrate how students from a range of different major programs and at different entry points can complete the minor program.

-- Acknowledgment and Approval letters should be obtained from relevant departments and provided to CoC as part of the proposal:
+Acknowledgment and Approval letters must be obtained from relevant departments and provided to CoC as part of the proposal:

 - For subjects required in the degree program, approval of the relevant department heads, including a commitment to staffing and/or development of suitable subjects.